Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Keep SKILL.md Under 500 Lines

-SKILL.md is the entry point of the skill.
+SKILL.md is the entry point for a skill.
 Use it as an overview and navigation.
 Put details in references/ etc.

 my-skill/